alan-if/alan-docs/README.md

 [CONVENTIONS]: ./CONVENTIONS.md "Read the 'Formatting and Styling Conventions' guidelines adopted in Alan-Docs"
 [CONTRIBUTING]: ./CONTRIBUTING.md "Read the guidelines for contributing to Alan-Docs"
+[STATUS]: ./STATUS.md "Status info about the docs and assets in this project"

 <!-- Project Folders --------------------------------------------------------->